PDochev/Data-Structures-and-Algorithms/Search and Graph Serach Algorithms/Binary Search/README.md

 Each node has the following properties:

-- data
+- `data`
-- a depth value, where depth of 1 indicates the top level of the tree and a depth greater than 1 is a level somewhere lower in the tree
+- `a depth value`, where depth of 1 indicates the top level of the tree and a depth greater than 1 is a level somewhere lower in the tree
-- a left pointer that points to a left child which is itself a binary tree, and must have a data lesser than the root node’s data
+- `a left pointer` that points to a left child which is itself a binary tree, and must have a data lesser than the root node’s data
-- a right pointer that points to a right child which is itself a binary tree, and must have a data greater than the root node’s data
+- `a right pointer` that points to a right child which is itself a binary tree, and must have a data greater than the root node’s data

 ## Traversing a Binary Tree

 There are two main ways of traversing a binary tree: breadth-first and depth-first.

-With breadth-first traversal, we begin traversing at the top of the tree’s root node, displaying its data and continuing the process with the left child node and the right child node.
-Descend a level and repeat this step until we finish displaying all the child nodes at the deepest level from left to right.
+### Breadth-First Traversal

+Breadth-first traversal visits all the nodes of a level before moving to the next level.
+It uses a queue to keep track of the nodes to visit.

+### Depth-First Traversal

 With depth-first traversal, we always traverse down each left-side branch of a tree fully before proceeding down the right branch.
-However, there are three traversal options:

-- Preorder is when we perform an action on the current node first, followed by its left child node and its right child node
-- Inorder is when we perform an action on the left child node first, followed by the current node and the right child node
-- Postorder is when we perform an action on the left child node first, followed by the right child node and then the current node
+There are three main ways to perform a depth-first traversal:

+1. In-order traversal (left, root, right)
+2. Pre-order traversal (root, left, right)
+3. Post-order traversal (left, right, root)

-### Time Complexity
+#### Time Complexity

 In each iteration, we are cutting the list in half.
 The time complexity is O(log N).
 A sorted list of 64 elements will take at most log2(64) = 6 comparisons.